-No court can require a party to use an attorney; however, anyone who wants to start a court case must follow the Michigan Court Rules and Michigan Laws.
-Because most cases involve difficult legal and factual questions, most people want to be represented by an attorney.
+Anyone who wants to start a court case must follow the Michigan Court Rules and Michigan Laws.
+No court can require a party to use an attorney; however, because most cases involve difficult legal and factual questions, most people do want to be represented by an attorney.
 You may contact Lansing to start a case via their toll free number 1-866-540-0000.

 Each case begins with the plaintiff (the person requesting the court’s assistance) filing papers which ask the court to order something (a complaint) concerning another party (the defendant).
 Among the things a complaint may ask the court to do are the following: